- Garden / Landscaping / Patio — 234

 by Sara Louisa Bryant on May 26, 2016

-In instances where properties are semi-detached or attached, it is likely that one or more rooms in your house is attached to a ‘party wall’ in some form of other.
-This means that, while the wall still remains a part of your property, it is also a part of your neighbour’s property and should be treated as such.
-If there are any amendments, reparations or constructions made that may affect the party wall, it is important that your neighbours are made aware of these and that they give express permission for the works to go ahead.
+In instances where properties are semi-detached or attached, one or more rooms in your house are likely to be attached to a ‘party wall’ in some form or other.
+This means that, while the wall still remains a part of your property, it is also a part of your neighbor’s property and should be treated as such.
+If there are any amendments, reparations or constructions made that may affect the party wall, it is important that your neighbors are made aware of these and that they give express permission for the works to go ahead.

 A Party Wall Award – A Brief Guide

-A party wall is one which sets the boundary between two properties.
-Our home is semi-detached, so we informed the neighbours on the side our house was attached to.
-A party wall award is created in order to determine the condition of both properties either side of the party wall and to set out the planned work explicitly, along with determining who is responsible for any damage that occurs and the fees for the initial work.
+A party wall is one that sets the boundary between two properties.
+Our home is semi-detached, so we informed the neighbors on the side our house was attached to.
+A party wall award is created to determine the condition of both properties either side of the party wall and to set out the planned work explicitly, along with determining who is responsible for any damage that occurs and the fees for the initial work.

-Between ourselves and our neighbours, we established that we wanted a local surveyor to come and figure out the party wall award.
+Between ourselves and our neighbors, we established that we wanted a local surveyor to come and figure out the party wall award.
 We live in Dorking, so we called a chartered surveyor in Dorking to come and help us out.
 This is because local surveyors tend to know what sort of problems are likely to arise in the same sort of property in the same area.
-Local surveyors will then be able to give more relevant advice instead of having to rely on a surveyor who may have not had such specific experience.
-It is always recommended to go with a local surveyor if you are able, in order to avoid repercussions later on.
+Local surveyors will then be able to give more relevant advice instead of having to rely on a surveyor who may not have the experience.
+It is always recommended to go with a local surveyor if you are able, to avoid repercussions later on.

 Checking Things through with an Experienced Eye